The Surprisingly Complex World of Paper Thickness: From Micrometers to Macroscopic Properties

 -

 Q: How is the thickness of paper related to its grammage (gsm)?
 A: Grammage (gsm) represents the weight of paper per square meter.
 While not a direct measure of thickness, higher gsm generally correlates with greater thickness due to the higher fiber content.
-However, different paper types with the same gsm can have different thicknesses due to variations in fiber density and calendering.
+Still, different paper types with the same gsm can have different thicknesses due to variations in fiber density and calendering.

 -